centreon/centreon-documentation/versioned_docs/version-23.10/reporting/widgets.md

 ---

 Centreon MBI widgets are used in Centreon [custom views](../getting-started/create-custom-view.md).
-This means you can now use dashboards to create real-time AND reporting statistics (e.g., for availability, applications, performance).
+This means you can now use dashboards to create real-time AND reporting statistics (e.g., for availability, applications, and performance).

 ![image](../assets/reporting/guide/dashboard.png)

 A list of available widgets appears below.

-> To update ACLs, click on "Update ACL Resources" in the "Report
+> To update ACLs, click "Update ACL Resources" in the "Report
 > Parameters" menu under the Centreon MBI general options.

 ## Availability & events